naegelejd/nolli/notes.md

 ### Lexical Scanning/Tokenizing
 Nolli's lexical scanner is very similar to that of the Lua scripting language.
 The code is very easy to read and understand as it does not use any lookup tables to implement a state machine.
-The `gettok` function reads one `char` at a time from an input file, constructing and returning tokens when possible.
+The `gettok` function must read one `char` at a time from either an input file or a `char*`, constructing and returning tokens when possible.

 ### Parsing
-Nolli uses a simple recursive descent, single token lookahead parser.
+Nolli uses a simple, recursive-descent, single token lookahead parser.
 The parser constructs an abstract syntax tree (AST) using a family of AST creation functions.
 The parser (and lexer) are not type-aware, so type names are parsed as identifiers themselves.